Frequently Asked Questions

 - I am a new postdoc at UF.
 Where can I find information about settling in to Gainesville?

-Information about area resources and acclimating to the Gainesville area are available on the Postdoc Life Web site:
+Information about area resources and acclimating to the Gainesville area are available on the Postdoc Life at UF page.

 - What does UF provide for my professional and career development?